 3 Defining Features of ADHD That Everyone Overlooks

-The textbook symptoms of ADD — inattention, hyperactivity, and impulsivity — fail to reflect several of its most powerful characteristics; the ones that shape your perceptions, emotions, and motivation.
+The textbook signs of ADD — inattention, hyperactivity, and impulsivity — fail to reflect several of its most powerful characteristics; the ones that shape your perceptions, emotions, and motivation.
 Here, Dr. William Dodson explains how to recognize and manage ADHD’s true defining features of rejection sensitivity, emotional hyperarousal, and hyperfocus.

-The DSM-V – the bible of psychiatric diagnosis – lists 18 diagnostic criteria for attention deficit disorder (ADHD or ADD).
-Clinicians use this to identify symptoms, insurance companies use it to determine coverage, and researchers use it to determine areas of worthwhile study.
+The DSM-V – the bible of psychiatric diagnosis – lists 18 diagnostic criteria for ADHD.
+Clinicians use these to identify symptoms, insurance companies use it to determine coverage, and researchers use it to determine areas of worthwhile study.

 The problem: These criteria only describe how ADHD affects children ages 6-12.
 The signs of ADHD in teens, adults, and the elderly, on the other hand, are not as well known.
 This has led to misdiagnosis, misunderstanding, and failed treatment for these groups.

 Most people, clinicians included, have only a vague understanding of what ADHD means.
 They assume it equates to hyperactivity and poor focus, mostly in children.
 They are wrong.